Vegan Health FAQs

 Soya growing is indeed a serious problem – but not because of vegans.
 More than three-quarters of the world’s soya production is fed to livestock – cows, pigs and chickens – so that people can eat meat, eggs and dairy foods.
 Most of it comes from the Amazon and other places facing environmental destruction, with only around six per cent being eaten by humans either directly as whole beans or in products like tofu, soya milk and soya sauce.

 Many of the soya foods consumed in the UK are made with organic beans sourced from Europe and the US, unlike the genetically-modified types grown for animal feed.
 If you want to see less soya expansion, less deforestation, less biodiversity loss and less global warming, eat more soya!

 Find out more about the environmental impact of soya here.

-Breast is best, but for women who can’t breastfeed, soya-based infant formulas offer a safe alternative providing similar patterns of growth and development to those seen in breast-fed infants.
-In the US, millions of babies have been fed soya formula over the last 40 years with no adverse effects.
+Breast is best but not always possible – fed is best!
+Soya and other plant-based infant formulas offer a safe alternative ensuring similar patterns of growth and development to those seen in breast-fed infants.
+In the US, millions of babies have been fed soya formula over the last 50 years with no adverse effects.

 Find out more about plant-based infant formulas, including scientific facts and practical tips, here.